albertvisser/scripts/readme.rst

     script to check if there are changes to repositories on my USB drive that aren't synched with my central ones (the ones that push to BitBucket).
 No arguments.

+**chmodrecursive**

+    in copying my server trees from Windows the file permissions were fucked up.
+So i wrote this script to set them right.

 **doctree**

     starts up my docs/notes organiser (QT version) from a standard location.
 No arguments.